 Moreover, even those few staples which are being farmed over this vast acreage are being increasingly controlled by a handful of agribusiness giants, such as Monsanto, and the even larger Aventis.
 Not surprisingly, variety of choice is again the victim.
 In 1903, 786 varieties of corn were available in the United States.
 A hundred years later, that figure was down to just 52 varieties, as agribusiness quite literally weeded out those strains which were less profitable.
 In so doing, crop yields and resistance to insect pests were the prime considerations; nutritional value was barely considered.
 For all we know, the most beneficial varieties of corn may already have been lost.

 As a final example of monoculture, and perhaps one that binds all the others together, let us take the ubiquitous shopping mall, where the independently owned small private retailer is an endangered species.

-We should always remember that, ultimately, it is we who have the right to choose what we eat, what books we read, what music we listen to, and what clothes we buy.
-We can vote with our feet and source our consumables from elsewhere, and there are signs that this is beginning to happen.
-[Another reason for readers to support organics and health food stores who not only give away this magazine but also offer you the hope for a new ecology in so many ways.
+We should always remember that, ultimately, it is we who have the right to choose what we eat.
+What books we read.
+Which music we listen to.
+And what clothes we buy.
+We can vote with our feet.
+Source our consumables from elsewhere… And there are signs that this is beginning to happen.
+[Another reason for readers to support organics and health food stores who offer you the hope for a new ecology in so many ways.
 Ed.]
 So let us briefly revisit two of the areas I have already mentioned – music and supermarkets.